northsack/F24_Team2_FormulaSAE/README.md

 ### Stakeholders

-Tell a bit about the customer for the project.
-Also discuss any other groups (specific or general) that are expected to be impacted by the project.
+The customer for the project is Tennessee Tech University since we are helping design a competition vehicle.
+Groups that are largely impacted by our project include the ECE department, the Formula SAE club, and Tennessee Tech University as a whole.

 ### Recognitions